Grainne Keaney (St. Mary’s Road, Galway to Sydney, Australia)

 Grainne Keaney was part of the flood of emigration from Ireland in the mid-1980s.
 Having worked in London and Boston, she then spent eight months travelling the world before heading to Australia in 1992.

 Now living in: Sydney, Australia

 From: St. Mary's Road, Galway City

-I completed a degree in Civil Engineering in UCG in 1987, and like so many others of my age, I left Ireland pure and simply to find work.
+I completed a degree in Civil Engineering in UCG in 1987, and like so many others of my age, I left Ireland, pure and simply, to find work.
 After working in London for two and a half years, I then took up a green card to work in US (Boston) for eighteen months.
 I then spent eight months traveling around the world before moving to Sydney in 1992.
 When I first arrived in Sydney and took a ferry across from the city to another suburb to stay in a backpacker’s hostel, I was in complete awe of this method of transport and the place.
-Sydney Harbour and the beaches were so beautiful and so empty of people compared to living in Boston and I immediately felt that Sydney was a place that I could settle in forever.
+Sydney Harbour and the beaches were so beautiful and so empty of people compared to living in Boston, and I immediately felt that Sydney was a place that I could settle in forever.
 During my time in London I had met an Australian, and two years after arriving in Australia, Alan and I got married.
-We have two girls together, now 18 and 20.
-In fact, ten years after graduating from UCG, I obtained a Master of Engineering Studies at the University of Sydney….complete with a six-week-old Emma in my arms who had arrived just in time!
+We have two girls together.
+In fact, ten years after graduating from UCG, I obtained a Master of Engineering Studies at the University of Sydney… complete with a six-week-old Emma in my arms who had arrived just in time!